gocd/gocd-trial/README.md

 Also as the build_test pipeline has been configured to use this repository as the [material](https://docs.gocd.org/current/configuration/quick_pipeline_setup.html) you will also see that the other pipelines are now running.

-Note: This might take couple of minutes to update on the GoCD side.
+Note: This might take couple of minutes to update on GoCD at http://localhost:8153.

 # Next steps